keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 * In the figure, the horizontal axis shows the date when a sample was collected, while the vertical axis shows the number of mutations that a sample has accumulated.

-* Based on these information, Nextstrain estimates that approximately 24 mutations occur in this long genome, if one viral lineage is passed along from person to person for a whole year.
+* Based on this information, Nextstrain estimates that approximately 24 mutations occur in this long genome, if one viral lineage is passed along from person to person for a whole year.

 * In the 30,000-nucleotides-long genome, this means approximately 1 mutation per 1,000 nucleotide per year.
 This is in line with a recently published estimate: 0.4-0.7 mutations per 1,000 nucleotides per year<a href="https://doi.org/10.1016/j.meegid.2020.104351" target="_ blank">[3]</a>.